onlinecity/devops-tools/README.md

 -r configure/requirements.txt
 ```

+##### Requirements in repositories vs. defaults from devbox

+There has been created a devbox task, that merges an eventual `configure/requirements.txt.local` with a `requirements.txt.dist` from this devbox repository.
+This means that we can give some default python requirements from here, and not need to handle requirements in the platofmr repository.
+Updates for the requirements can be done easy from here.

+Update the `configure/requirements.txt` by running `devbox run ansible-requirements` from the root of the platform repository.
+This `configure/requirements.txt` must then be included in `requirements.txt` as [described above](#python-and-pip).

 #### Terraform

 The plugin does not install terraform but instead installs tfswitch to help with getting the correct terraform version.
 We require our terraform project to define the terraform version with `required_version` and then use tfswitch to install it.